nus-cs2113-AY2021S1/tp/docs/UserGuide.md

     either 3pm or 3.30pm.
 The link is at https://nus-sg.zoom.us/j/2226375MG.
 ````
-Then, tell Scheduler-/-; you are done by typing `extractend` on a new line.
+Then, tell Scheduler-\-; you are done by typing `extractend` on a new line.
 ````
 extractend
 ````